roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>rotateX</b>(self, a)</code>
-Rotate this solid around the X axis by given angle.
+Rotate this solid around the X axis by the given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>rotateY</b>(self, a)</code>
-Rotate this solid around the Y axis by given angle.
+Rotate this solid around the Y axis by the given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>rotateZ</b>(self, a)</code>
-Rotate this solid around the Z axis by given angle.
+Rotate this solid around the Z axis by the given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>translateX</b>(self, v)</code>
-Translate this solid in the X direction by given amount.
+Translate this solid in the X direction by the given amount.
 **v** the amount to translate object by
 **returns** a new Solid object

 <code>Solid.<b>translateY</b>(self, v)</code>
-Translate this solid in the Y direction by given amount.
+Translate this solid in the Y direction by the given amount.
 **v** the amount to translate object by
 **returns** a new Solid object

 <code>Solid.<b>translateZ</b>(self, v)</code>
-Translate this solid in the Z direction by given amount.
+Translate this solid in the Z direction by the given amount.
 **v** the amount to translate object by
 **returns** a new Solid object